xeyler/joinlater/README.md

 joinlater
 ```

+Follow the instructions printed to the terminal.
 After your certs are generated, you'll need to edit your eduroam connection settings.
-Here's how I did it on Debian running KDE.
+Here's how it's done on Debian running KDE.

 ![KDE Debian](/img/KDE.png)